Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 The Markdown TOC feature is disabled by Joplin default.
 To use the Markdown TOC, you should enable the extension manually.

 To enable the TOC feature:
-1. Go to `Options > Markdown`
+1. Go to `Options` > `Markdown`
 2. Checked `Enable table of contents extension (wysiwyg:no)`

 [:arrow_up:Back](#table-of-contents)

 ## Eye-Protector

-All attached images and mermaid charts will default to 20% darker than the original, to avoid bright light flickering your eyes while reading the notes.
+All attached images and mermaid charts will default to 20% darker than the original, to avoid bright light flashing your eyes while reading the notes.
 Hovering over them will restore the original brightness slowly.

-You can disable it by going to `Options > ReMoods Theme` and unchecking the `Enable Eye-Protector effect for mermaid charts` or `Enable Eye-Protector effect for images`.
+You can disable it by going to `Options` > `ReMoods Theme` and unchecking the `Enable Eye-Protector effect for mermaid charts` or `Enable Eye-Protector effect for images`.

 ![EyeProtector](https://user-images.githubusercontent.com/86870826/154980775-2df6b700-ae1a-4a4d-b0f8-a9f99a60484f.jpg)